-If the application requires firmware loaded prior to USB connection, the following header can be used.
-The bootcode loads the firmware and release the control to the firmware directly without connecting to the USB.
+If the application requires firmware loaded prior to establishing a USB connection, then the following header can be used.
+The bootcode loads the firmware and releases control to the firmware directly without connecting to the USB.
 However, per the USB specification requirement, any USB device should connect to the bus and respond to the host within the first 100 ms. Therefore, if downloading time is more than 100 ms, the USB and header speed descriptor blocks should be added before the autoexec binary firmware.
 Table 11-7 shows an example of autoexec binary firmware header.